 Some of his community service work includes Rock Against Drugs, joining them when they brought their message to Washington, DC.
 He has also participated in the “Bands to Beat AIDS” campaign focused on AIDS awareness across the US.

-Abbott has served on the Board of Directors of both NARAS (the Grammys), and the NAPM (Songwriters Hall of Fame).
-His own foundation supports aspiring musical talent.
+Abbott has served on the Board of Directors of both NARAS (the Grammy’s), and NAPM (Songwriters Hall of Fame) and he is an advocate for bringing awareness about sustainability to people around the globe.